 Must pack thoughtfully for a balanced load

-Read full review: Arc'teryx Alpha FL 45
+Read review: Arc'teryx Alpha FL 45

-Top Pick for Long Trips
+Top Pick for Expeditions

 Max Neale approaching Mt.
 Katahdin, Maine with the Hyperlite Mountain Gear Ice Pack.